3 Beloved Digs, 1 Voice to Listen to

 [Tweet “A modern dining room celebrates grid, but a contemporary dining area is playful in form”]

-DutchCrafters Harris Keeseville Dining Chair plays a bit like the chairs featured above, as does our lovely Livingston Dining Chair.
+DutchCrafters Keeseville Dining Chair plays a bit like the chairs featured above, as does our lovely Livingston Dining Chair.
 Looking for a table whose top steals the show?
 Try the Jacoby Plank Top Leg Table in beautiful brown maple.

 So what do you think?
 Do you agree with out choices?
 Does your dining room reflect one of these, or do you have a style all your own?